DPhi-Space/public-documentation/docs/4-em-api/03-example.md

 **What it does:**

 - Lists files in the default volume
-- Uploads a Dockerfile and shell script to a specific directory
+- Uplinks a Dockerfile and shell script to a specific directory
 - Builds a Docker image from the uploaded files
 - Runs the image on the default FPGA node
 - Runs the same image on GPU with a custom command
 - Schedules a pod to run at a specific future time
-- Downloads generated output files
+- Downlinks generated output files
 - Cleans up by deleting uploaded and generated files

 **Key concepts:**